It doesn't matter how you look at it, editing is a BIG job. Any little tricks to help make things flow are always handy to have.

 The section backed onto the forest, trees stretching up to the sun.
 But the house was not as isolated as Alexa would have liked; there was a larger house directly across the street.

-While the ending of Chapter 26 provides a nice cliff-hanger, with questions about who the Shadow is and why it was important that Alexa and Jimmy find proof that the Shadow was wherever they were, the beginning of Chapter 27 is boring and mechanical.
+The ending of Chapter 26 provides a nice cliff-hanger, with questions about who the Shadow is and why it was important that Alexa and Jimmy find proof that the Shadow was wherever they were.
+However, the beginning of Chapter 27 is boring and mechanical.
 It's filled with descriptive tell, but with nothing to add to the tension that will come in the chapter.
 What's worse is that it focuses on entirely the wrong thing.

 Hint: Jimmy and Alexa are actually assassins who were sent on a mission to recover a rogue agent known as the Shadow.
 Because of the type of characters they are, their focus would be on their surroundings, not on the little details about the exterior of the house.